Last Updated July 10, 2021.

 Accessing and correcting personal information we hold

-Where we hold personal information about an individual, subject to PIPEDA, that individual is entitled (upon request) to access the personal information we hold about that individual.
+Where we hold personal information about an individual, subject to Canadian Privacy Laws, that individual is entitled (upon request) to access the personal information we hold about that individual.

 Where we receive a request to access the personal information we hold about an individual, we will respond within a reasonable time period.
 Unless it is unlawful or impracticable for us to do so, we will generally provide access to the requested information in the manner requested.

-Under PIPEDA, we are entitled to charge a reasonable fee to cover our costs incurred in providing access to the personal information we hold about an individual.
+Under Canadian Privacy Laws, we are entitled to charge a reasonable fee to cover our costs incurred in providing access to the personal information we hold about an individual.

 We reserve the right to verify the identity of the person making the access request, to ensure that we do not inadvertently release or disclose personal information to an individual not entitled to access such information.